Community Service Opportunities

 Community Action Services and Food Bank

 They are looking for volunteers who can come on a regular basis every week to help in a variety of ways.
 Responsibilities include taking clients through the food bank and helping them get the correct amount of food for their family, stocking the shelves, organizing cans, and cleaning.
 They are looking for those who can commit to 3 months, but are willing to accept any help they can get.
-The shift times available are 9am-11am, 11am-1pm, and 1pm-4pm.
+Walk-ins are welcome!
+The shift times available are 8-10am, 10-12pm, 12-2pm, and 2-4:30pm (shifts on Friday will end by 3:30pm).

 As a volunteer at Courage Reins, no horse experience is required!
 You can learn to work with our horses and can work together with our instructors during classes.
 We have a broad variety of volunteer opportunities and rely greatly on our volunteers to help us serve our clients through our four therapeutic programs: Equine-Assisted Psychotherapy, Natural Horsemanship, Therapeutic Riding, and Hippotherapy.